qinhanmin2014/Learning-Materials/keras-official-examples/README.md

 - lstm_seq2seq_restore.py: Restores a character-level sequence to sequence model from disk (saved by lstm_seq2seq.py) and uses it to generate predictions.

+- pretrained_word_embeddings.py: Loads pre-trained word embeddings (GloVe embeddings) into a frozen Keras Embedding layer, and uses it to train a text classification model on the 20 Newsgroup dataset.

 - reuters_mlp.py: Trains and evaluate a simple MLP on the Reuters newswire topic classification task.

 - cnn_seq2seq.py: Sequence-to-sequence example in Keras (character-level).